 Kancera develops synthetic compounds that enter the tumor cell and work on the part of the ROR-1 receptor that is inside the tumor cell, with the aim of blocking the cancer cell's survival signal and thus re-program the cancer cells so that they destroy themselves.
 In addition, Kancera develops a vaccine based on the part of ROR situated on the outside of the cancer cell.
-Vaccines are able to stimulate the patient's own immune system to recognize cancer cells and destroy them by means of antibodies and white blood cells (for more information about the ROR vaccine, see below under Events during the period).
+Vaccines are able to stimulate the patient's own immune system to recognize cancer cells and destroy them by means of antibodies and white blood cells.